Reservoir: Service

 Service reservoirs store fully treated potable water close to the point of distribution.
 Many service reservoirs are constructed as water towers, often as elevated structures on concrete pillars where the landscape is relatively flat.
 Other service reservoirs can be storage pools, water tanks or sometimes entirely underground cisterns, especially in more hilly or mountainous country.
+Modern reserviors will often use geomembrane liners on their base to limit seepage and/or as floating covers to limit evaporation, particularly in arid climates.
 In the United Kingdom, Thames Water has many underground reservoirs built in the 1800s, most of which are lined with brick.
 A good example is the Honor Oak Reservoir in London, constructed between 1901 and 1909.
 When it was completed it was said to be the largest brick built underground reservoir in the world and it is still one of the largest in Europe.
 This reservoir now forms part of the southern extension of the Thames Water Ring Main.
 The top of the reservoir has been grassed over and is now used by the Aquarius Golf Club.

-Service reservoirs perform several functions, including ensuring sufficient head of water in the water distribution system and providing water capacity to even out peak demand from consumers, enabling the treatment plant to run at optimum efficiency.
-Large service reservoirs can also be managed to reduce the cost of pumping, by refilling the reservoir at times of day when energy costs are low.
+Service reservoirs perform several functions, including ensuring sufficient head of water in the water distribution system and providing water capacity to even-out peak demand from consumers, enabling the treatment plant to run at optimum efficiency.
+Large service reservoirs can also be managed to reduce the cost of pumping by refilling the reservoir at times of day when energy costs are low.

+Irrigation reservoir

+An irrigation reservoir is a water reservoir for agricultural use.
+They are filled using pumped groundwater, pumped river water or water runoff and are typically used during the local dry season.

+This type of infrastructure has sparked an opposition movement in France, with numerous disputes and, for some projects, protests, especially in the former Poitou-Charentes region where violent demonstrations took place in 2022 and 2023.
+In Spain, there is greater acceptance because all beneficiary users are involved in the implementation of the system.

+The specific debate about substitution reservoirs is part of a broader discussion related to reservoirs used for agricultural irrigation, regardless of their type, and a certain model of intensive agriculture.
+Opponents view these reservoirs as a monopolization of resources benefiting only a few, representing an outdated model of productive agriculture.
+They argue that these reservoirs lead to a loss in both quantity and quality of water necessary for maintaining ecological balance and pose a risk of increasing severity and duration of droughts due to climate change.
+In summary, they consider it a misadaptation to climate change.

+Proponents of reservoirs or substitution reserves, on the other hand, see them as a solution for sustainable agriculture while waiting for a truly durable agricultural model.
+Without such reserves, they fear that unsustainable imported irrigation will be inevitable.
+They believe that these reservoirs should be accompanied by a territorial project that unites all water stakeholders with the goal of preserving and enhancing natural environments.

+Two main types of reservoirs can be distinguished based on their mode of supply.